google/xls/docs_src/codegen_options.md

 Some names can be set at codegen via the following flags:

--   `--module_name=...` sets the name of the generated verilog module
+-   `--module_name=...` sets the name of the generated verilog module.
 -   For functions, `--input_valid_signal=...` and `--output_valid_signal=...`
     adds and sets the name of valid signals when `--generator` is set to `pipeline`.